Coronavirus - managing your property

-- In England, up to 28 August 2020 notice periods were all three months.
-As of 29 August 2020 this has changed.
-Most possession notices now require a minimum of six months notice, however the notice period can be shorter using a Section 8 notice.
+In England, up to 28 August 2020 notice periods were all three months.
+As of 29 August 2020 this changed and until May 31 most possession notices now require a minimum of six months notice, however the notice period can be shorter using a Section 8 notice.

 Re-opening of the courts from 20 September 2020